List of Descriptive Words and Phrases For Book Reviews

 learned

-a learned piece of writing shows great knowledge about a subject, especiallyan academic subject
+a learned piece of writing shows great knowledge about a subject, especially an academic subject

 literary